themnsavage/spam_or_ham_api/README.md

 # spam_or_ham_api
 Train a machine learning model and deploy it as a web service using cloud platforms or local deployment tools.
 Understand the complete process of transforming a data science model into a consumable API endpoint.

+## how to deploy:
+- make sure you have aws cli and sam config
+- run make command `make deploy`

+## how to make prediction request to api:
+- use postman
+- make `POST` request
+- add to body with key message and value with message you want to make prediction on

 ## example of using api to predict if message is spam or ham:
 ![image](https://github.com/themnsavage/spam_or_ham_api/assets/60998598/1ecb2d1a-1b61-48f6-af16-071fb8eccce4)